gdl-888/openNAMU-Skin-buma-remix/README.md

-# theseed-skin-buma
+# openNAMU-Skin-Buma
-Skin for the seed engine
+Skin for the openNAMU

 # CSS
 To compile css, install less globally and run `lessc ./less/layout.less ./static/css/layout.css`.
 Usually css is pre-compiled so you don't have to do this unless you edited less files.